 Warm the milk and butter before adding them.
 The warmed milk and butter will be quickly absorbed by the potatoes without having to cook them further.

-This side dish is best if eaten right away.
+Colcannon potatoes are best if eaten right away.
 However, you can make the whole dish ahead, refrigerate, cover in foil and then reheat in a low oven.

 Yes, all mashed potatoes are usually gluten-free.